Girls Player Placement Policy

-Under 14 and U15 age groups (where there is more than one team in the age group) is deemed the appropriate stage to place players in the level of competition most closely suited to their stage of physical development and to their football ability, while bearing in mind their desire to play with their friends.
+Under 14 and under 15 age groups (if there is more than one team in the age group) is deemed the appropriate stage to place players in the level of competition most closely suited to their stage of physical development and to their football ability, while bearing in mind their desire to play with their friends.

 During these years, players should be placed in teams:

 - to maximise their opportunities to develop and enjoy their playing experience, and minimise undue risks of injury